-Organise for a better life at work, Organise for a better life at home.
+Organise for a better life at work.
+Organise for a better life at home.

-Nothing will change until we organize.
+Nothing will change until we organise.
 Joining the IWW is easy.
 Just give us a call.
 The sooner you do, the sooner things will improve and the sooner we, and not the bosses, will enjoy the good things in life.

 If you want to organise a union in your workplace or industry, you are in the right place.

 IWW volunteers would be happy to talk with you about strategies for improving your working conditions.
-The IWW can also provide you assistance if you and your co-workers decide to organize a union with the IWW.
+The IWW can also provide you assistance if you and your co-workers decide to organise a union with the IWW.

 The best place to start is to get in touch with us.
 Before the first contact, it would be helpful (though not necessary) to know a few things about your workplace: